Skip to content

 12:45 PM Science as the Foundation for Sustainable Leadership in a Volatile World of Change and Risk: A Historic Fire Walk in the Sequoias

-Dan Buckley, Chief of Fire and Aviation, Yosemite National Park - Scientist Emeritus, Yosemite National Park
+Dan Buckley, Chief of Fire and Aviation, Yosemite National Park (ret.)
+Jerry Mitchell, Chief Branch of Biological Sciences, US National Park Service (ret.)
+Steve Shackelton, Chief Ranger, Yosemite National Park (ret).

 3:30 PM Board Shuttle Back to Parking